 The Council recently adopted a Parking Standards Supplementary Planning Document (SPD).
 This sets out a need for a total of 96 spaces (88 allocated & 8 visitor).
-The proposal is for 64 allocated parking spaces, 22 allocated garage spaces and 9 visitor spaces.
-As garages are treated as half a space each, the total provision is 84 and this is 12 short of the required total.
+The proposal is for 70 allocated parking spaces (including 6 car ports), 16 allocated garage spaces and 9 visitor spaces.
+As garages are treated as half a space each, the total provision is 87 and this is 9 short of the required total.
 The Parking Standards SPD allows for a 10% variation to be provided if a Travel Plan, travel incentive or public transport contribution is provided and there are no restrictions on where in the district this variation can be applied.
 The applicant provided a Travel Plan and new residents would be provided with a £150 voucher towards cycling equipment/bus passes.
-Therefore, a 10% reduction is acceptable and the proposal is only short by 2.4 spaces.
+Therefore, a 10% reduction is acceptable and the proposal is therefore compliant with the policy (as it meets the requirement and indeed exceeds it by 0.6 spaces).